FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 Created topic allyourbase.
 ```

-## Start the Ingestor
+## Start the Consumer
-FeatureBase uses an ingestor process to fetch data from Kafka for ingestion into the FeatureBase index.
-To start the ingestor process, let's move back up a directory and into the examples repo directory:
+FeatureBase uses an consumer process to fetch data from Kafka for ingestion into the FeatureBase index.
+To start the consumer process, let's move back up a directory and into the examples repo directory:

 ```
 kord@bob kafka_2.13-3.3.1 % cd ../featurebase-examples/kafka-starter/